 * Note: These ratios are based on the new total supply of 100 billion FEG V2 tokens.

-* Note: You will NOT incur the 1% transfer tax, but you will need to pay a gas fee for the migration.
+* Note: You will NOT incur the 1% transfer tax, but you must pay a gas fee for the migration.
 Gas fees are required when doing transactions on the blockchain and must be paid in native coins.

 A: We determined the ratio using May 15, 2022's opening price for both FEG and ROX.
 We took that data and derived the value of ROX and FEG by dividing the number of native coins (ETH or BNB) paid by the number of tokens (FEG or ROX) received.
 We determined how much FEG one ROX yields by dividing the native coin value for one ROX by the native coin value of one FEG.
 Simply put, this value represents the amount of FEG you would have been able to buy for the same price of one ROX.

-* Note: On May 15th there was ONLY one ROX ETH transaction – This was used as the open price.
+* Note: On May 15, ONLY one ROX ETH transaction – Was used as the open price.

-A: Using pre-exploit variables for both tokens was deemed the most logical, essentially allowing a ‘snapshot’ where both tokens experienced the same market conditions before either exploits took place.
+A: Using pre-exploit variables for both tokens was deemed the most logical, essentially allowing a ‘snapshot’ where both tokens experienced the same market conditions before either exploit occurred.
 Although ROX would have experienced the same market conditions as FEG post-exploit, we didn’t want to speculate on price and circulating supply.
 We preferred to use raw data from the blockchain rather than an arbitrary figure.

 While ROX benefited from having two LPs, asset backing and market LP, FEG only had a market LP.
 Hence, using LPs in determining the ratio was unfair because FEG could not reap the same benefits afforded to ROX using asset-backing technology.

 The amount of total LP for ROX BSC was roughly 2.23x greater than FEG BSC.
-The amount of total LP for FEG ETH was roughly 1.42x greater than ROX ETH.
+The entire LP for FEG ETH was roughly 1.42x greater than ROX ETH.
 Using these metrics, ROX BSC holders owned 69% of the new FEG V2 supply, and ROX ETH holders owned 41% of the new FEG V2 supply.
-Aside from the considerable discrepancy of ownership across the chains, it would be unfair to dilute FEG holders that much and put the project at risk.
+Aside from the considerable ownership discrepancy across the chains, diluting FEG holders that much would be unfair and put the project at risk.

 · BSC LPs → ROX = 5672 BNB; FEG = 2544 BNB